barrelo89/dcSR/README.md

 ```
 codec = avcodec_find_decoder(AV_CODEC_ID_H264);
 ```

-you can compile 'decode_video.c' with the following command.
+Then, you can compile 'decode_video.c' with the following command.
 #### Note:
 1. it may vary depending on your system set-up.
 2. my_app can be replaced with your_application_name, e.g, SR-decoding
 ```
 gcc decode_video.c -o my_app -L../../ -L/usr/bin -L/usr/local/lib ../../libswscale/libswscale.a ../../libavdevice/libavdevice.a ../../libavformat/libavformat.a ../../libavcodec/libavcodec.a ../../libavutil/libavutil.a -lpthread -lbz2 -lm -lz -lfaac -lmp3lame -lx264 -lfaad -lswresample -lm -lz -llzma  -lavutil -lX11
 ```

+### How to use compiled SR-FFMPEG
 Suppose the compilation is successful, you can run the compiled program (./YOUR_APP_NAME INPUT_H264_FILE_PATH OUTPUT_IMG_FILE_PREFIX).
 ```
 ./my_app output_video018.h264 ppm